Big-Onche/Tesseract-Sauerbraten/README.md

 ## 🚧 Project Status and Roadmap

-The game is **playable** but still in the early stages.
+The game is almost fully **playable** but the project is still in the early stages.
 Significant work remains to fix, complete, and polish various elements (e.g., the scoreboard, and menus).
-Some older maps, (such as ~~face-camper~~ face-capture), are currently not loadable, while others have lighting issues.
+Some maps have poorly optimized lighting or even light flickering issues.

 ### Playable Maps